EvrmoreOrg/electrum-evrmore/README.rst

 Interested in a pre-built binary?
 Find them `here`_.
 Otherwise, continue reading.

+Want to mine to hardware?
+See this `article`_.
+Trezor has similar problems.
+It is recommended that you set up a software wallet and mine to that, then send to your hardware from there.

+The master branch is not always guaranteed to be working as expected.
+If you would like to build from source or run raw python, please used the source from one of our `releases`_.

 Electrum itself is pure Python, and so are most of the required dependencies, but not everything.
 The following sections describe how to run from source, but here is a TL;DR::